kq320/PUI2016_kq320/README.md

 # PUI2016_kq320
-The homework was done by myself.
+The is homework directory for PUI2016.